RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/01-Getting-started-on-macOS.md

 #### Manually
 * Download and manually install OpenJDK from https://adoptium.net/

-Make sure after installation that running 'java -version' reports the correct Java version.
+Make sure after installation that running `java -version` reports the correct Java version.

 ### Multiple Java versions
 If you have multiple Java versions installed, ensure that you have `$JAVA_HOME` set, and that the `$PATH` contains `$JAVA_HOME/bin`.